JustinGOSSES/wellio.js/README.md

 - https://github.com/JustinGOSSES
 - https://github.com/dcslagel

 ## Does this upload my well logs to your server?
 Nope, it only loads to your browser's memory and then your browser forgets it when you close the tab.

+## Documentation

+Please find the documentation here: https://justingosses.github.io/wellio.js/docs/

+Docs are a great way to make pull request contributions even if you aren't immmersed in the code base yet.

 ## Can I see the demo right now?
 Yes, there are several options.